monasser112/social-app/README.md

       }`

      - so there are three variables tweetId from request params in the url and userId and content in the request body.
-  4. Post a comment on a Comment:request to this endpoint `localhost/tweets/:tweetId/comments/:commentId/comment`
+  4. Post a comment on a comment:request to this endpoint `localhost/tweets/:tweetId/comments/:commentId/comment`
      - enter any Id for `tweetId` param.
      - enter any Id for `commentId` param.
      - You shoud pass in the body of the request a userId and content of tweet  and make the content-type as "application/json". like below